 Now let’s have a look at the difference between product backlog grooming and sprint planning.

 In simple words, the product backlog is a universal list of items a team needs to do.
 The product backlog is a priority-based to-do list of tasks that an agile team needs to do to deliver a successful product.

 Product backlogs contain everything starting from user stories, features to be implemented, system bugs, user requests, and even infrastructure changes.
 It is like a one-stop shop for any agile project.
 Anything that comes up during an agile project is arranged in the product backlog.

-Product owners and project managers are responsible for creating and maintaining a product backlog during an agile project.
+In a software product development company, product owners and project managers are responsible for creating and maintaining a product backlog during an agile project.

 When an agile project begins, a product backlog contains very basic things, but as the project progresses, things start getting added into the product backlog.
 As the project advances, the client requirements become more straightforward, and new features and requests get into the product backlog.

 Moreover, with new components being delivered at the end of every sprint, the bugs and infrastructure changes also start coming up.
 Client feedback and new user stories are created and added at the end of every sprint.

 All these things pile up and make the product backlog an untidy place.
 Product backlog grooming is associated with maintaining a good product backlog.
 Having a good and organized product backlog allows all team members to derive their work quickly.

 Product backlog grooming is a task performed by product owners and managers.
 Under this task, everything that is inside the product backlog is arranged based on priority; hence it becomes more accessible for people to work.